luisllamasbinaburo/Arduino-ReactiveArduino/README.md

 ReactiveArduino is heavly based on ReactiveX and ReactiveUI, adapted to the needs and limitations in a MCU.

+*More info about the Observables, Observers, and Operators available in the [Wiki](https://github.com/luisllamasbinaburo/Arduino-ReactiveArduino/wiki)*

 ## Instructions for use
 The general use of ReactiveArduino consists of:
 * Define an observable (Timer, Interval, FromArray, FromProperty...)